The Decision That Kept Changing

 Most Indian property investors evaluate a purchase by asking one question: “Will this property go up in value?”
 That is a capital appreciation question.
 If the answer feels like yes, they buy.
 They rarely ask: “What income does this property generate while I wait for it to appreciate?”
 That is the rental yield question, and ignoring it means no investor knows what their property is actually costing to hold.

 - Rental yield is the annual rental income expressed as a percentage of the property’s market value.
 It tells the investor the income return on deployed capital, right now.
-A ₹1 crore property generating ₹25,000 per month in rent has a gross rental yield of 3% (₹3 lakh annually ÷ ₹1 crore).
+A ₹1 crore property generating ₹25,000 per month in rent has a gross rental yield of 3% (₹3 lakh annually / ₹1 crore).

 - Capital appreciation is the increase in the property’s market value over time.
 It is unrealised until you sell.
 A property appreciating 10% annually is compounding wealth on paper, but generating zero liquidity unless you exit or refinance.

-A 3% rental yield on a ₹1 crore property is ₹3 lakh annually. money that either funds the EMI, reduces holding cost, or compounds in another investment vehicle.
+A 3% rental yield on a ₹1 crore property is ₹3 lakh annually, money that either funds the EMI, reduces holding cost, or compounds in another investment vehicle.
 Treating capital appreciation as the only metric that matters is a structural blind spot.

-A Better Way to Think About Both Together
+The New Framework: How to Think About Both Together

 The Gross Yield Baseline